In the News

 “I always thought the U.S. was the most indestructible and powerful nation in the world.
 Yesterday, my dad, a firefighter, died when the Twin Towers collapsed.
 I am numb.
 I can’t cry anymore, and I can hardly speak.
 At least I know my dad left the world as a hero, saving others.
 But it’s NOT fair, and I will never understand why this happened.
 Oh, please let this stop!” —A reader

 “I live an hour away from New York City.
 My uncle and two cousins are firefighters.
 When my uncle reported to the World Trade Center, he went inside with about five other people from his company.
 He was inside when the second building collapsed.
 He saved himself and other by hiding under a stairwell.
 Ironically, my uncle just switched companies less than a month ago.
 His old company was outside when the building collapsed—they all died.
 Five people in my school lost parents who worked in the WTC, or were police or firefighters.
-Even though no one in my family was hurt or killed, pray for the families who have been affected by this.” –Girl in N.Y.
+Even though no one in my family was hurt or killed, pray for the families who have been affected by this.” —A reader

 “I walked into my social studies class, and the news was on TV.
 I realized the World Trade Center was on fire, but I didn’t think much of it.
 When the Towers collapsed, it hit me.
 People were in the towers, people were on the ground underneath them.
 My heart goes out to anyone who has been hurt—mentally or physically—by this terrible tragedy.” –Kerry, 13